unhammer/DivvunPublicTenders/GrammarChecker.md

 # Grammar Checker integration with MS Office and Google apps

-This subproject should take our grammar checker library and turn it into a functional grammar checker tool for MS Office and Google apps users.
+This subproject should take our grammar checker library and turn it into a functional grammar checker tool for MS Office and Google apps users, resembling the standard MS Office grammar checker as much as possible.

 ## Front-end